izcm/dmrkt-demo/README.md

 ### Logs

-Simulation pipeline's broadcast logs are written to `out/broadcast/` — a bind-mounted directory owned by the user who ran `make dapp`.
+Broadcast logs are written to `out/broadcast/`.

 ---